Glitch art is a cool trend these days. You can find glitch art anywhere from music videos to social media posts.

 Look for a photo with a clean background and one or two subjects.
 When you glitch a photograph, a lot of visual elements will be distorted.
 If your photo isn’t too busy, you’ll have a better chance of making your subject stand out.

-You should also look for photos that only have three to five colors.
+You should also look for images that only have three to five colors.
 More than that and the result might end up too distracting.

-Apart from that, you can also move and separate the colours via RGB Shift.
+Apart from that, you can also move and separate the colors via RGB Shift.
 Then you can select the effect’s Intensity as well as Thickness.

 The next on our list is Glitchr, which is a fun-to-use glitch photography generator.
 Take a photo or download one from your gallery and choose the effect you want.

 Apart from phone apps, there are also free programs you can use online.
-In most cases, they offer more options than their mobile counterparts.
+In most cases, they offer more options for glitch artists than their mobile counterparts.
 And they allow you to work with bigger file data.

-Glitcher has a small module in the upper left side of the frame where you find a few buttons and drop down menus.
-Once you upload your image, click Add Module and select the effects you want.
+Glitcher has a small module in the upper left side of the frame where you find a few buttons and drop-down menus.
+Once you upload your photo, click Add Module and select the effects you want.

 It has dozens of selections including Slice Glitch, After Picture, and Scanlines.
 You can then move the toggles to tweak the effect you chose.
 You can save your work either as a GIF or an image.

-Another great app is Image Glitch Tool which combines several effects into one image.
-So don’t be surprised if the first part of the image is solarized.
-And the other sections look pixelated or distorted.
+Image Glitch Tool combines several effects into one photo.
+Don’t be surprised if the first part of the image is solarized and the other sections look pixelated or distorted.